 At a place like that, there's only two things to do, really - you take drugs, and you f*ck.
 Crank was just starting, and I was a total speed freak and really into coke.
 I remember waking up one morning in a dumpster.
 And, instead of taking me to a hospital, they took me somewhere and dumped me in a trash can, thinking I was dead.
 So I come to, I've got no shoes on, I've got no T-shirt, I've got blood on my face.
 I'm 12 miles from my house, and I proceeded to walk from there.
 The whole way home.
-I was like, I've gotta get out of here."
+I was like, I've gotta get out of here.

-Mick Thomson, the gargantuan guitar player (6'4" and about ten feet wide at the shoulders) otherwise known as #7, proves the adage "you can take the boy out of Iowa, but you can't take the Iowa out of the boy."
+Mick Thomson, the gargantuan guitar player (who's 6'4") otherwise known as #7, is not someone that most people would want to get into a physical altercation with.
 In 2015, he and his brother got into a knife fight on the front lawn of a residence in Clive, IA.
-When cops showed up, they found the intoxicated (duh) guitarist covered in non-life threatening, but kinda serious, stab wounds.
+When cops showed up, they found the intoxicated guitarist covered in non-life threatening, but nonetheless serious, stab wounds.

 Said DJ Sid Wilson of the ritual:

 We had a dead bird in a jar.
 Clown kept it in there for a long time.
-We’d bring it out on stage and take big deep breaths out of it, see what death smelled like, have that inside you, gets you int hat dark place.
+We’d bring it out on stage and take big deep breaths out of it, see what death smelled like, have that inside you, gets you in that dark place.
 It would make you throw up immediately, vomit in your mask.
 He had it in there for so long it started getting this gelatinous liquid in the jar as it decayed.

-While recording Slipknot's second album, Iowa, vocalist Corey Taylor was in such a terrible place he self-harmed during vocal takes.
+While recording Slipknot's second album, Iowa, vocalist Corey Taylor was in such a terrible place, he self-harmed during vocal takes.
 "I was cutting myself while recording songs in the studio.
 I was bleeding everywhere.
 I just wanted something, I didn’t care what it was."

 While the band was recording Iowa, its manager, the now-deceased Steve Richards, was creating unnecessary tension between members.
 As Mick Thomson recalls:

-I should dig Steve Richards up and beat his fucking corpse.
-Every once in a while I think there may be a God that put a cyst on his brainstem and caused him to be a fuckin’ zombie.
+I should dig Steve Richards up and beat his f*cking corpse.
+Every once in a while I think there may be a God that put a cyst on his brainstem and caused him to be a f*ckin’ zombie.
 The dude just stepped into our lives and tried to cause rifts between band members...

 Clown recalls similarly depressing memories about making the record: